 So can China serve as a model for the rest of the world?

-The European Union has stated that it is working on a coordinated exit strategy , but there are still no details and today's meeting between the ministers of the various European states does not bode well.
+The European Union has said that it is working on a coordinated exit strategy , but there are still no details and today's meeting between the ministers of the various European states does not bode well.

 Until now, exit strategies have been managed nationally or transnationally rather than internationally, despite the outbreak being a pandemic.